karanJ2212/ES6AwesomeBook/README.md

 # 📖 Awesome Books <a name="about-project"></a>

-This project is made with vanilla javascript.
-This adds and store list of books onto page
+This is vanilla javascript book keeping application.
+Its has functionality of add and remove and uses local storage.
+Its made as per design requirements of microverse and made using HTML,CSS and Javascript

 ## 🛠 Built With <a name="built-with"></a>